dieterich-lab/Baltica/docs/workflows.md

 `baltica analysis config.yml`

 !!! important
-    The transcriptome annotation is also important, so make sure you use the same annotation for read alignment and in Baltica parameter.
+    The transcriptome annotation is critical, so make sure you use the same annotation during read alignment and Baltica.

 !!! note
     The impact on read alignment on DJU methods results were not fully explored.
-Expect different results from DJU methods, when comparing alignment files produced by different transcriptome aligners.
+You should expect different results with different read aligners.
 We recommend STAR.

 ## Method inclusion criteria

 There are a plethora of DJU methods, defined as methods that model SJ to identify differential splicing.
 Bellow is the inclusion criteria we used for Baltica.
-Methods are required to
+Methods are required to:

 - use as input RNA-Seq read alignment in the BAM format
-- to detect AS splicing as changes on SJs level, not at the transcript level
+- detect AS splicing as changes on SJs level, not at the transcript level
 - provide test statistic that compares a control group to a case group
 - output effect size estimates, such as the deltaPSI
 - detect unannotated SJ

-We are aware of other methods, such as Suppa [@Trincado2018] and rMATs [@Shen_2014], also fit these criteria and aim to expand the catalogue of supported methods in the future.
+We are aware of other methods, such as Suppa [@Trincado2018] and rMATs [@Shen_2014], also fit these criteria and aim to expand the catalog of supported methods in the future.

 ## Baltica configuration

 The configuration file contains the parameters for workflows and file paths for input requirements and output destination.
- We use the JSON file format as a[configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).
+We use the JSON file format as a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).
 Please see a minimal working example [here](https://github.com/dieterich-lab/Baltica/blob/master/baltica/config.yml).

 The following parameters are mandatory: